werdnakof/DatabaseNotes/02_-_Data.md

 -  _Valid Time of a fact_: when the fact is true in reality
 -  _Transaction Time of a fact_ – when the fact is current in the database, and can be retrieved
 - Both (bitemporal)

+**_Operations_**
+- WHEN clause in SQL to retrieve by timestamps
+- TIME-SLICE: to specify a time domain
+- BEFORE/AFTER, FOLLOWS/PRECEDES, DURING, ADJACENT,

 ## Spatial data
 - Types: points, regions (boxes, polynomial, polygons), vectors